 The State requires officers to indicate whether they were aware of the driver's race before the stop.
-Data collected in 2021 indicates that officers knew the race of the driver before they initiated a traffic stop only 0.89 percent of the time.
+Data collected in 2022 indicates that officers knew the race of the driver before they initiated a traffic stop only 3.87% of the time.
 Officers most often stop vehicles for an observed traffic violation and are unable to tell the race or ethnicity of the driver until they approach the vehicle on foot.